Haze1166/Ollama-Chatbot/README.md

 ---

-## 🏗️ Architecture
+## 🏗️ Demonstration
-See `docs/architecture.png` for a visual overview.
+See `docs/demonstration.mp4` for a visual overview.

 ---